Revolutionary Communist Party of India: 26 February 1949 attacks

 On 26 February 1949 the Dasgupta-led RCPI initiated its armed revolt.
 They attacked the Dum Dum Airfield, Jessop & Company and the Dum Dum Gun and Shell Factory.
 At the Jessop plant equipment was stolen.
 Several persons were killed or injured in the attacks.
 At the Dum Dum Gun and Shell Factory the sentry was shot.
-The British manager at Jessup was thrown into a furnace, as were two other Europeans.
+The British manager at Jessop was thrown into a furnace, as were two other Europeans.
 Another European was stabbed, and later died.
 At Dum Dum Airfield a plane was set on fire and seven rifles stolen.
 The militants then moved towards Basirhat.
 On Jessore Road they attacked the Gouripour Police Post.
 At Basirhat they attacked a police station, killing two guards and stealing 26 rifles.
 The militants attempted to flee into East Pakistan.
 Eventually the group was caught as police reinforcements arrived from Calcutta.
 A police inspector was killed during the gun fight.
 Only two of the attackers managed to escape arrest.
 39 RCPI cadres were arrested, including Dasgupta himself.
 They were held without trial for 4–5 years, and then sentenced to jail.
 Dasgupta himself was sentenced to imprisonment for life.

 After the 1949 revolt, the party cast away its line of insurrectional politics.
 Whilst RCPI acted from underground, no formal ban was placed on the party.